 The Market for Financial Advisor Misconduct

-After the far-reaching media buzz caused last year by Stigler Center Working Paper No. 1 on the job market for financial advisors with a history of professional misconduct, the authors are back with a user-friendly new resource for anyone who wants to know more.
-Mark Egan of Harvard, Gregor Matvos of UT Austin, and Amit Seru of Stanford have now made the data from their groundbreaking research publicly available.
+After the far-reaching media buzz caused by Stigler Center Working Paper No. 1 on the job market for financial advisors with a history of professional misconduct, the authors are back with a user-friendly new resource for anyone who wants to know more.
+Mark Egan of Harvard, Gregor Matvos of Northwestern University, and Amit Seru of Stanford have now made the data from their groundbreaking research publicly available.

 EganMatvosSeru.com is a free resource created for anyone interested in the financial advisory industry—from policymakers and academics to journalists or members of the 56 percent of American households who have sought advice from a financial advisor.
-The site offers free data and analysis on the industry, including, for example, rankings for each firm, county, and state in terms of financial adviser misconduct.
-Egan, Matvos, and Seru have also constructed a new Investment Adviser Dataset from public records that’s now available for free from their site.
-The Investment Adviser dataset includes the employment and disclosure history for 462,000 investment advisers over the period 2005–15.
+The site offers free data and analysis on the industry, including, for example, rankings for each firm, county, and state in terms of financial advisor misconduct.
+Egan, Matvos, and Seru have also constructed a new Investment Advisor Dataset from public records that’s now available for free from their site.
+The Investment Advisor dataset includes the employment and disclosure history for 462,000 investment advisors over the period 2005–15.